oxsecurity/megalinter/docs/descriptors/css_stylelint.md

     --config-basedir

-      An absolute path to the directory that relative paths defining "extends" and "plugins" are *relative to*.
+      An absolute path to the directory that relative paths defining "extends", "plugins", and "customSyntax" are *relative to*.
 Only necessary if these values are relative paths.

     --print-config